 2. Identity of the Applicant

-Before filing an application for a patent or a utility model, the identity of the applicant (i.e. name and address of the business or residency) must be known.
-Only the applicant and his representative will be formally entitled to act in the procedure before the patent office, including for example file a request or amendthe claims.
+Before filing an patent application or a utility model application, the identity of the applicant (i.e. name and address of the business/residency) must be known.
+Only the applicant and his representative will be formally entitled to act in the procedure before the patent office, including for example to file a request or amend the claims.

 A natural person or a group of natural persons may be designated as the applicant(s).
-Alternatively, a legal person may be designated as the applicant.
+Alternatively, a legal person or a group of natural and legal persons may be designated as the applicant (s).
 For example, the applicant may be a limited liability company (LLC) or a corporation.

-The following questions should be addressed before the inventor interview is carried out:
+The following questions should be addressed before the meeting with the attorney is scheduled:

 - If the applicant is not identical to the inventor: how was the invention transferred to and assigned to the applicant?
 For example, an employee’s invention may have been claimed by an employer or a company, or the invention was transferred by way of a contract signed after the invention was made.